Organizations of the Dune universe: Thinking machines

 Thinking machines is a collective term for artificial intelligence in Frank Herbert's science fiction Dune universe.
-The Butlerian Jihad — a human crusade against thinking machines — is an epic turning point in the back-story of the Dune universe.
+The Butlerian Jihad — a human crusade against thinking machines — is an epic turning point in the backstory of the Dune universe.
 The thinking machines are first mentioned in 1965's Dune, the glossary of which includes the following:

 JIHAD, BUTLERIAN: (see also Great Revolt) — the crusade against computers, thinking machines, and conscious robots begun in 201 B.G. and concluded in 108 B.G.
 Its chief commandment remains in the O.C.
 Bible as "Thou shalt not make a machine in the likeness of a human mind."

 In Dune Messiah (1969), the Tleilaxu Face Dancer Scytale notes that "From the days of the Butlerian Jihad when 'thinking machines' had been wiped from most of the universe, computers had inspired distrust."
 Herbert refers to thinking machines and the Jihad several times in his later works in the Dune series, but does not give much detail on how he imagined either.
 In God Emperor of Dune (1981), Leto II Atreides indicates that the Jihad had been a semi-religious social upheaval initiated by humans who felt repulsed by how guided and controlled they had become by machines:

 "The target of the Jihad was a machine-attitude as much as the machines," Leto said.
 "Humans had set those machines to usurp our sense of beauty, our necessary selfdom out of which we make living judgments.
 Naturally, the machines were destroyed."

 Later in the same novel, Leto tests Siona Atreides, who experiences a vision of the future Leto is trying to prevent with his Golden Path — mankind's extinction at the hands of "seeking machines":